 New Jersey cannot wait any longer

 To ensure a livable future, it is crucial that the State of New Jersey secures sustainable, long-term funding for climate adaptation infrastructure.
-Residents of New Jersey are already demanding proactive, comprehensive climate adaptation strategies that would ensure that increases in the frequency of severe weather will not lead to increases in destruction.
+Residents are demanding proactive, comprehensive climate adaptation strategies that would ensure that the next storm will not lead to increased destruction.

-Though the State and many municipalities have planning efforts underway to develop new infrastructure to address these issues, there are not yet solid funding sources.
-A dedicated state-level funding source could support infrastructure for the most physically and socially vulnerable communities throughout New Jersey, and reduce risk from extreme heavy rain, storm surge, hurricanes, and heatwaves.
+Though many municipalities have planning efforts underway to address these issues, there are not yet solid funding sources to support these projects.
+A dedicated state-level funding source could solve this.

 #1 We Can Develop a Statewide Ballot Measure